Conemaugh Health System- Psychology Internship

 - Faculty facilitating intern transition from the role of student to that of professional psychologist

-- Serve as a mental health resource to its employees, local students, medical professionals, and the surrounding community
+- Serve as a mental health resource to its staff, local students, medical professionals, and the surrounding community

 Our program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
-Our program is not accredited by the American Psychological Association.
+Our program is not currently accredited by the American Psychological Association (APA).

 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation: